Klein, Texas: Education

 The Klein community is primarily served by the Klein Independent School District.
-However a few minuscule portions of Klein are served by the Spring ISD and the Cypress-Fairbanks ISD.
+However, a few minuscule portions of Klein are served by the Spring ISD and the Cypress-Fairbanks ISD.

 The Klein ISD area joined the North Harris Montgomery Community College District (now Lone Star College) in 1998.
 The Texas Legislature designated Klein ISD a part of the Lone Star College district.

 Demographics

-The 2016 estimate for the Klein area was 200,805 people.
+The 2016 estimated population for the Klein area was 200,805 people.
 The racial makeup of the town was 46.3 percent White, 32.4 percent Black, 0.6 percent Native American, 14.8 percent Asian, 0.1 percent Pacific Islander, 5.8 percent from other races.
 Persons of Hispanic origin, regardless of race, accounted for 28.9 percent of the population.
 About 21.7% of families live below the poverty line.

 Black Americans have been well represented in the Kohrville community dating back since the Reconstruction era.
 Kohrville school served the area up until 1928, when students were consolidated into Rural High School District Number One, which eventually became Klein High School.

 Parks and recreation

 Harris County Precinct 3 Commissioner operates the 7 acre Klein Park.
 The park has four lighted athletic ball fields and toilet facilities.

-Meyer Park, a 40-acre park, which straddles Cypresswood Road has 38 multiple-sized soccer fields for different age groups.
+Meyer Park, a 40-acre park straddling Cypresswood Road, has 38 soccer fields of various sizes for different age groups.
 The park also has four baseball fields, a playground, a dog park, toilet facilities, and pavilions.